 What type of coverage does pay-per-mile car insurance provide?

 Metromile lets you personalize your auto insurance policy to your lifestyle and needs.
+That way, you won’t pay more than what you need and might actually use.

-And your car will be covered, even when you’re not paying your per-mile rate.
+On top of these robust pay-as-you-go offerings, you can rest assured that your car will be covered, even when you’re not paying your per-mile rate.
 For example, when your car is parked, Metromile will cover your vehicle with comprehensive coverage when relevant.

 How do claims work with pay-per-mile auto insurance?